 Other funds are budgeted at \$31 million.
-The majority of Other funds consist of \$8.1 million in LACDA General Fund to assist various general activities across the LACDA; \$7.1 million in Federal Aviation Administration and Los Angeles World Airports funding providing grants to eligible property owners to sound insulate residential homes and rental units from noise caused by aircraft arriving and departing the Los Angeles International Airport; \$6.9 million in U.S. Department of Commerce's Economic Development Administration funding to create and retain jobs by providing grants to eligible businesses; \$4.5 million in CARES Act and ARP funding through the Treasury Department to support emergency rental assistance and business relief programs; \$3.2 million in Traffic Administration Services funding to provide Los Angeles Superior Court support in processing and receiving traffic citations, real-time assistance in resolving complaints, and independent monitoring of the Community Service Referral Agencies industry to help improve program reliability and accountability; and the remaining funding is used to support other program initiatives by the LACDA.
+The majority of Other funds consist of \$8.1 million in LACDA General Fund to assist various general activities across the LACDA; \$7.1 million in Federal Aviation Administration and Los Angeles World Airports funding providing grants to eligible property owners to sound insulate residential homes and rental units from noise caused by aircraft arriving and departing the Los Angeles International Airport; \$6.9 million in U.S. Department of Commerce's Economic Development Administration funding to create and retain jobs by providing grants to eligible businesses; \$4.5 million in CARES Act and ARP funding through the Treasury Department to support emergency rental assistance and business relief programs; \$3.2 million in Traffic Administrations, real-time assistance in resolving complaints, and independent monitoring of the Community Service Referral Agencies industry to help improve program reliability and accountability; and the remaining funding is used to support other program initiatives by the LACDA.